Earlier this month came an important announcement for the UK aerospace industry with the launch of the new Aerospace Sector Deal.

 DARTeC is an exciting opportunity to bring together sector leads from across the aviation industry (airspace management, airport, airline and aircraft) in a collaborative research environment to create, experiment and challenge the digital status quo through accelerating digital systems integration.

-DARTeC, co-funded by Research England, an industry consortium of leading aviation organisations (including Thales, Raytheon and SAAB) and Cranfield University, is a £67m investment in state-of-the-art facilities that will leverage both the University’s airport and its newly opened autonomous vehicle research facility.
+DARTeC, co-funded by Research England, an industry consortium of leading aviation organisations (including Thales, Raytheon and SAAB) and Cranfield University, is a £67 million investment in state-of-the-art facilities that will leverage both the University’s airport and its newly opened autonomous vehicle research facility.

-DARTeC will initially focus on five primary research challenges:
+DARTeC will initially focus on 5 primary research challenges:

 - Connected systems (air-to-air/air-to-ground operations)